jkaeuffer/PythonStuff/README.md

 # PythonStuff

-I'm written a couple of new programs.
+I'm writing a couple of new programs.
 They don't do much.
 But it's fun.

+I'm a beginner in Python, code reviews and feedback is welcome.